AeroLeads people directory · profile

 What skills is Bryn L. known for?

-Bryn L. has skills like Leadership, Team Building, Cross Cultural Communication Skills, Consulting, Public Speaking, Data Science, Wearable Sensor Usage And Troubleshooting, Strategic Collaboration, Data Management, Microsoft Powerpoint, Event Planning, Communication.
+Bryn L. is listed with skills including Leadership, Team Building, Cross Cultural Communication Skills, Consulting, Public Speaking, Data Science, Wearable Sensor Usage And Troubleshooting, and Strategic Collaboration.